Penalized Euclidean Distance Regression: Abstract

 \section{Abstract}

-A new method is proposed for variable screening, variable selection and prediction in linear regression problems where the number of predictors can be much larger than the number of observations.
-The method involves minimizing a penalized Euclidean distance, where the penalty is the geometric mean of the $\ell_1$ and $\ell_2$ norms of the regression coefficients.
-This particular formulation exhibits a grouping effect, which is useful for screening out predictors in higher or ultra-high dimensional problems.
+A new method is proposed for variable selection and prediction in linear regression problems where the number of predictors can be much larger than the number of observations.
+The method involves minimizing a penalized Euclidean distance (equivalent in many properties to the empirical norm), where the penalty is the geometric mean of the $\ell_1$ and $\ell_2$ norms of the regression coefficients.
+This particular formulation exhibits a grouping effect, which is useful for model selection in high dimensional problems.
 Also, an important result is a signal recovery theorem, which does not require an estimate of the noise standard deviation.
-Practical performances of variable selection and prediction are evaluated through simulation studies and the analysis of a dataset of mass spectrometry scans from melanoma patients.
+Practical performances of variable selection and prediction are evaluated through simulation studies and the analysis of a couple of real datasets.